hamzahasbi/my-cses/README.md

 # my-cses
-This repository will contain my solutions to cses problems
+This repository will contain my solutions to some cses problems